AI influencer generator: create virtual influencers in minutes

 How does HeyGen’s AI Influencer Generator work with AI tools?

-You upload a script, choose from a library of avatars or create your own, and HeyGen produces a video.
+You upload a script, pick from a library of avatars or make your own, and HeyGen produces a video.
 The avatars are fully animated with realistic lip-sync and natural gestures, making them consistent AI influencers that look like real influencers speaking your lines.

 Can I create a free AI influencer avatar?